-In Massachusetts the speeding appeal is conducted in the court where the speeding ticket was given.
-You can find this by looking at the court code (found on the top of the ticket) and usually the Officer puts the court on the bottom the ticket.
+In Massachusetts, the speeding appeal is conducted in the court where the speeding ticket was given.
+You can find this by looking at the court code (found on the top of the ticket) and usually, the Officer puts the court on the bottom of the ticket.
+Find out here.

 Yes.
 You are not required to bring a lawyer and a lawyer will not be appointed to you but you can bring your own lawyer.

 Whether you can reschedule your Massachusetts speeding ticket appeal is up to the individual clerk magistrate.
 If you need to reschedule your hearing you should call the court as soon as possible and ask if they can reschedule it.
 Most courts will not grant a second rescheduling.

 Yes.
 But in certain circumstances, you can allow your lawyer to appear in your place.

 No!
 Massachusetts does not have a traffic school alternative or a way to plea it down to a non-moving violation.
 The only way to avoid insurance increases and penalties on your license is to be found Not Responsible.

 No. Only the police officer can decide to give you a warning.
 The clerk can only find you responsible or not responsible.